-5. Recommends that the dining contracts for both campuses of the new Albany State University should be operated under one contract.
+Completed. - 5.
+Recommends that the dining contracts for both campuses of the new Albany State University should be operated under one contract.

-6. Recommends that transportation be available between both campuses of Albany State University on a regular schedule.
+Completed. - 6.
+Recommends that transportation be available between both campuses of Albany State University on a regular schedule.

-7. Recommends that a print shop continue to be housed and staffed on the east campus to provide the bulk of the printing needs of both campuses.
+Completed. - 7.
+Recommends that a print shop continue to be housed and staffed on the east campus to provide the bulk of the printing needs of both campuses.

-8. Recommends that a self-service copy center that is available for faculty and staff use be housed on the west campus.
+In process with concerns. - 8.
+Recommends that a self-service copy center that is available for faculty and staff use be housed on the west campus.